 All these testimonials will lend extra credibility and excitement due to their power words and phrases.

-Many sales pages include a list of benefits of the product that they’re selling.
-Many opt-in forms include a list of reasons you should sign up to their email list.
+Many sales pages include a list of benefits of the product they’re selling.
+Many opt-in forms include a huge list of reasons you should sign up to their email list.
+And many case studies use bullet lists to quickly summarize information.

-You can use power words in these lists to inspire more excitement in your reader as they read through it.
+You can use power words in these lists to inspire more excitement in your reader as they read through them.

 Here’s one example from Ramit Sethi’s sales page for his How to Talk to Anyone course: